Contest Design with Threshold Objectives: Rank-Order Allocation of Prizes

 where $\beta_{Rj}(v) := \int_0^v t f_{n-1,j}(t) dt$.
 Thus, similarly to the unit-sum case, any unit-range contest and the respective $\beta_R(v)$ can be written as a convex combination of $(n-1)$ simple unit-range contests $\beta_{Rj}$, $j \in [n-1]$.
 However, the unit-range contest that induces $\beta_{Rj}$ awards a prize of $1$ to the first $j$ players and $0$ to others, whereas the unit-sum contest $\beta_{Sj}$ awards a prize of $1/j$ to the first $j$ players.

-Using the characterization of $\beta$ in equation~\eqref{eq:betaS} for unit-sum and~\eqref{eq:betaR} for unit-range, we can easily prove that the \textit{total output} objective is maximized by $\beta_{S1}$ for unit-sum contests (proved by \cite{glazer1988optimal,moldovanu2001optimal}) and by a simple contest for unit-range contests (the proof is provided in the full version of the paper).
+Using the characterization of $\beta$ in equation~\eqref{eq:betaS} for unit-sum and~\eqref{eq:betaR} for unit-range, we can easily prove that the \textit{total output} objective is maximized by $\beta_{S1}$ for unit-sum contests (proved by \cite{glazer1988optimal,moldovanu2001optimal}) and by a simple contest for unit-range contests (the proof is provided in Appendix~\ref{sec:app:totalOutput}).

 Most of our analysis in this section applies to both unit-range and unit-sum settings; we shall use $\beta$ to denote either $\beta_S$ or $\beta_R$, and $\beta_j$ to denote either $\beta_{Sj}$ or $\beta_{Rj}$.
 Also, we shall assume without loss of generality that $\sum_j \alpha_j = 1$, because increasing $\alpha_i$ for some $i \in [n-1]$ while keeping $\alpha_j$ constant for all $j \in [n-1] \setminus \{i\}$ does not decrease $\beta(v)$ for any $v \in [0,1]$, and therefore does not decrease either of our two objective functions.